Next Steps Spring

 To receive your I-20:

-Upload your financial documentation and a copy of your passport, even if you already submitted these during the admission process.
-You’ll need to upload new documents, as the Office of Admission will not be able to provide you with previously submitted copies.
+Upload your financial statement, along with supporting documentation and a copy of your passport, even if you already submitted these during the admission process.
+You will need to upload new documents, as the Office of Admission will not be able to provide you with previously submitted copies.

 Students currently attending a U.S. school on F-1 status: